 - Repeat for 1 to 5 minutes

-Try it right now.
-Even 3 rounds of this will shift how you feel.
+Do it right now.
+Three rounds.
+Notice the shift.
 Use it before a stressful meeting, after an argument, or any time you feel your heart pounding.

 Box Breathing (What Navy SEALs Use Under Pressure)

 Navy SEALs need to stay calm in situations most of us cannot even imagine.
-Their tool of choice is box breathing: a simple pattern that reduces anxiety by up to 35% according to research.
+Their tool of choice is box breathing: a simple, steady pattern that helps the body settle under pressure.
 It also increases the type of brain waves associated with calm focus.

 The idea is simple: equal time breathing in, holding, breathing out, and holding again.
 The holds are the secret.
 When you hold your breath on purpose, you train your body to tolerate the feeling of discomfort without panicking.
 Over time, this raises your baseline for calm.
 Things that used to stress you out just do not hit as hard.